 For most knives, it's always a good idea to use a pinch grip.
 This means that you will choke up on the handle somewhat and pinch the blade between your thumb and forefinger.
 This allows for a light grip offering good control and preventing your hand and arm from fatigue.
 Always make sure to use the claw method with your other hand that is controlling the food.

-Once again, it is what is best for the user.
+Despite their differences in design and functionality, both Japanese and German knives are renowned for their craftsmanship and quality, backed by centuries of tradition.
+This means that ultimately, it is what is best for the user.
 Japanese knives are thinner, lighter, and harder.
 This means better edge retention but more fragile.
 German knives tend to be thicker, weightier, and have softer steels.
 This means more versatility, and the steel is more forgiving with very hard food products.
+Learn more about the differences between German and Japanese knives HERE.

 If treated correctly, any well-crafted knife will last a lifetime and can be handed down as an heirloom.
 What this means is never put knives in the dish washing machine.
 Simply use the knife, wash the knife with warm, soapy water and then dry it before putting it away.
 Also, never use a knife like a screwdriver or a hammer.
 Don't mistreat the knife and use it for things that it's not intended for, like cracking open coconuts or hacking at can lids.